Standardized Transactional Format

 Below is a sample CSV file that follows the specified standard.

-Child items reference their parent using parent_source_id, allowing Fyre to correctly reconstruct baskets and pricing relationships during processing.
+Child items reference their parent using parent_source_id, allowing Fyre to reconstruct complete baskets and pricing relationships during processing.

 Using the standardized transactional format is not mandatory.

-If an existing export structure is already in place, Fyre can adapt to alternative formats during onboarding, as long as all required information can be identified and mapped reliably.
+If a partner already has an existing export structure, Fyre can adapt to alternative formats during onboarding, provided that:

 For API-based integrations, aligning with the standardized format is strongly recommended to ensure long-term stability and minimize future changes.